Previous dayMarch 30, 2026Next day

 52.5 km---✓ ReviewedUSGS →

-On March 30, 2026 at 19:48 UTC, a magnitude 4.2 earthquake struck 83 km SSE of Antofagasta, Chile.
-The hypocenter lay at 52.5 km, placing this in the shallow crustal category.
-Geolocation places the event at -24.301°N, -69.977°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 30, 2026 brought a magnitude 4.2 earthquake 83 km SSE of Antofagasta, Chile, logged at 19:48 UTC.
+This was a shallow crustal earthquake, focused at 52.5 km depth.
+The epicenter is at -24.301°, -69.977°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30